-Richard Morey is a Senior Lecturer in the School of Psychology at the Cardiff University.
+Richard Morey is a Reader in the School of Psychology at Cardiff University.
 In 2008, he earned a PhD in Cognition and Neuroscience and a Masters degree in Statistics from the University of Missouri.
-He is the author of over 50 articles and book chapters, and in 2011 he was awarded the Netherlands Research Organization Veni Research Talent grant Innovational Research Incentives Scheme grant for work in cognitive psychology.
+He is the author of over 50 articles and book chapters, and in 2017 he was awarded the Federation of Associations in Behavioural and Brain Sciences Early Career Impact award on behalf of the Psychonomic Society.
 His work spans cognitive science, where he develops and critiques statistical models of cognitive phenomena; statistics, where he is interested in the philosophy of statistical inference and the development of new statistical tools for research use; and the practical side of science, where he is interested in increasing openness in scientific methodology.

 Gelman, Carlin, Rubin, and Stern’s classic Bayesian Data Analysis,

 Jackman, S. Bayesian Analysis for the Social Sciences (Wiley, 2009)